 My plein air painting process

-- Identify what I most like about a scene and think about the best composition, squint to see the overall darks and lights – see painting tip 1 here.
+- Identify what I most like about a scene and think about the best composition, squint to see the overall darks and lights – see plein air painting tip 1 here.

-- Loosly map in the dark areas and place the key elements in burnt umber and ultramarine blue mixes in acrylic.
-I do this direct on the canvas.
+- Loosely map in the dark areas and place the key elements in burnt umber and ultramarine blue mixes direct on the canvas.

-- Mix up some basic colours that form the structure of the painting – either I decide to continue in acrylic or I will swop to oils
+- Mix up some basic colours that form the structure of the painting – either in oils or acrylics (I paint in both these mediums)

 - Start painting – includes modifying basic colours to give different tones that I see as I progress through the landscape